openservicemesh/osm/docs/example/README.md

 ```bash
 $ osm dashboard
 ```
-**NOTE** If the `./scripts/port-forward-all.sh` is still running the `osm dashboard` command will return an error and you can simply navigate to http://localhost:3000 to access the Grafana dashboards.
+**NOTE** If the `./scripts/port-forward-all.sh` script is still running the `osm dashboard` command will return an error and you can simply navigate to http://localhost:3000 to access the Grafana dashboards.

 [1]: https://github.com/servicemeshinterface/smi-spec/blob/v0.5.0/apis/traffic-access/v1alpha2/traffic-access.md
 [2]: https://github.com/servicemeshinterface/smi-spec/blob/v0.5.0/apis/traffic-specs/v1alpha3/traffic-specs.md